Skip to main content

 For further self-guided research, you are encouraged to check out our Useful Websites list, and talk to the heritage organisations of Greater Bunbury.

-We hold copies of most Bunbury newspapers on microfilm (from 1853 to 2005) and paper copies of the Bunbury Mail (1990 to 2012).
-You are welcome to come and search these yourself by appointment.
+We hold microfilm copies of most Bunbury newspapers (1853 to 2005), and paper copies of the Bunbury Mail (1990 to 2013).
+Appointments can be made for people who wish to search these records personally.

-Whilst we have a database listing items in the Museum and archive, we do not yet have a detailed index of names and locations mentioned in records.
-This means some searches are time consuming.
+Whilst we have a database listing items in the Museum and archive, we do not have a detailed index of names and locations mentioned in records.
+This means some searches are time-consuming.

-Unfortunately, many records were lost in floods during the 1930’s, 50’s and 60’s, so even when we ‘should’ have some documentation, we don’t.
-Other items are deemed ‘State Records’ and were transferred to the State Archive prior to 2010, so it is always worth checking with them for Bunbury items.
+Many records were lost in floods during the 1930s, 1950s and 1960s; unfortunately, some documentation that should be in the collection are missing.
+Other items are deemed ‘State Records’ and were transferred to the State Archive prior to 2010.
+It is always worth checking with the WA State Archive for Bunbury items.

 If you have an image or document which could be digitised for our Local Studies Collection, or an artefact you would like to donate, please visit our Object Donations page to learn more.